Dentistry is a profession built on precision, care, and service. It is also, quite honestly, a high-pressure environment.

 You can walk into the office saying all the right things to yourself and still feel your body telling a completely different story.
 Your thoughts may be trying to project confidence while your nervous system is still bracing for impact.

+That disconnect matters.
 For dentists and team members, this can show up in subtle ways:

 - Clenched jaw or shoulders before a procedure